-YTS stands for “Your-economy Time Series”, a database compiled by the Business Dynamics Research Consortium (BDRC), which is housed University of Wisconsin System Institute for Business and Entrepreneurship Madison, Wisconsin.
-YTS contains annual, establishment-level, time series data on companies that are considered to be “in-business” in a given year.
-In order to be considered as an “in-business” company, an establishment must have intent on conducting commercial activities in that year, or have a DBA (doing business as) physical location.
+YTS stands for “Your-economy Time Series”, a database compiled by the Business Dynamics Research Consortium (BDRC), which is housed at the University of Wisconsin System Institute for Business and Entrepreneurship in Madison, Wisconsin.
+YTS contains annual, establishment-level, time-series data on companies that are considered to be “in-business” in a given year.
+In order to be considered an “in-business” company, an establishment must have intent on conducting commercial activities in that year.
 Businesses included in YTS are for-profit (both private and public), nonprofit, and government establishments.
 The YTS database provides access to information regarding employment trends, establishment-level affiliations, relocation, and industrial sectors in any geographical area.

 YTS is assembled from annual Data Axle Business Data historical files.
 This “snapshot” includes the full calendar year to ensure the most accurate account of active establishments.
 Starting in 2020, BDRC now receives over 75 million establishment records on a quarterly basis, which are used to assemble YTS (annual and quarterly) using the unique ID, ABI (American Business Identifier), to link all historical files together.
 Each year 168 time-series variables, including BDRC uniquely assembled variables, are assembled from the original Data Axle data variables.
 Because YTS is transparent, BDRC works continuously to verify establishments each year, focusing on improving corporate linkages between companies.

 Data Axle data is compiled with self-reported statistics by contacting over 60,000 businesses daily to verify company information.
 Data Axle invests “more than $25 million annually and employ[s] more than 400 full-time researchers to compile and verify the information” in the database.